Emurasoft/tutorial/readme.md

 	* `exports.def` - exports functions from the plug-in so that they are callable from EmEditor
 3. **Make a couple changes to the project properties:**
 	1. **Change the linker settings to use exports.def as the module definition file.** In project properties, go to Linker | Input.
 At the top of the window, change configuration and platform to all, so that this change affects all builds.
 Change the value of Module Definition File to `exports.def`.
-	2. **Go to C/C++ | Code Generation | Runtime Library and change the Runtime Library to "Multi-threaded Debug (/MTd)" for debug configuration, and "Multi-threaded (/MT)" for release configuration.**
+	2. **Under Linker | Input, add `shlwapi.lib` as an additional dependency.**
-	3. **Under Linker | Input, add `shlwapi.lib` as an additional dependency.**
+	3. **Change the debugging command to EmEditor.exe.** This is optional but recommended, so that the EmEditor is opened when you start debugging.
+In Debugging, change the Command value to the path to your EmEditor executable.
-	4. **Change the debugging command to EmEditor.exe.** This is optional but recommended, so that the EmEditor is opened when you start debugging.
-In Debugging, change the Command value to the path to your EmEditor binary, `EmEditor.exe`.
+	4. **Go to C/C++ | Code Generation | Runtime Library and change the Runtime Library to "Multi-threaded Debug (/MTd)" for debug configuration, and "Multi-threaded (/MT)" for release configuration.**
 4. **Create a new header file and add the following code.**
 	* `CETLFrame` encapsulates the plug-in.
 It is constructed only when EmEditor opens, and destroyed only when EmEditor closes.
 	* The enum constants contain information about the plug-in, such as the name and icon image of this plug-in.
 There is more information about these variables in ["CETLFrame Member Variables"](http://www.emeditor.org/en/plugin_member_variables_index.html).